Foothill Model Works

 Something new, scale American Car & Foundry, 24″ wheels!
 And we do mean scale (O Scale to be exact, gauge to be determined by axle length, just like the real thing).
 These are very accurate copies of 24″ double plate or “Washburn” pattern, chilled iron wheels used on the Casper, South Fork, & Eastern and Mendocino Lumber Co. disconnects based on exacting measurements of those preserved in the Roots of Motive Power collection in Willits, California.
 We even cut the wheel tread to an exact match of period M.C.B./A.A.R. recommended practices (no mangling to match RP25 here).
 Also note as you look at the photos and read the captions, these wheels are only 0.5″ in diameter (aka the detail really is that small)!
 Production has begun and the first batch has already shipped!

-New Wheels Sets installed in MacLeod Western T-16 Truck w/FMW-4000 Wooden Brake Beams and FMW-4004 Truck Brake Levers.
+New Wheels Sets installed in MacLeod Western T-16 Truck w/FMW-4000 Wooden Brake Beams, FMW-4007 Celcon® Bearing Inserts, and FMW-4004 Truck Brake Levers.
 (Yes, I did replace the cast brake rods with 0.0156″ wire.
 And, yes, I know the tops of the two levers aren’t suppose to be connected.
 I do it that way to keep the rods from interfering with the operation of the trucks - it doesn’t show on the finished model.)

 Front and Back of the new wheel.
-The wheels are shot from the center of the wheel, so there aren’t any nicks in the flange or along the rim (only a tiny bit of flash that is easily cleaned off).
+The wheels are shot from the center of the wheel, so there aren’t any nicks in the flange or along the rim.
 Nor did we use knock out pins.
 The letters were cut with a 0.003″ diameter end mill for scale 1/8″ thick letters!
 The small rectangle on the back of the wheel is the gate or the place where the sand casting was filled on the prototype (which never seemed to be in the same place twice), the three holes were used to support while casting and drain the sand afterward that formed the hollow (or double plate) of the prototype, see below.
 Note: the 1/8″ thick arc on the back of the wheels is correct.
 AC&F didn’t build these disconnects specifically for the C.S.F.&E. or the M.L.Co., they were built as catalog items, hence the dash.
 Had they been built specifically for the C.S.F.&E. or the M.L.Co., the railroads initials would have appeared here (true for any built to order wheel/car order, no matter how small the railroad - even the NCNGRR’s wheels had their initials on them).

 A cross sectional view of an early styrene test shot (cutting Celcon® isn’t easy).
 The styrene test shot had some slight warp-age (not present in the final Celcon® part), but does accurately show off the how closely the model follows the contours of the real wheel.